gautam1228/speech-to-speech-EPOCH/README.md

 ## Project Overview

 This project was developed as part of the EPOCH college hackathon, aimed at addressing Problem Statement 3.
-Our goal was to create a speech-to-speech translation model that translates English speech to Hindi speech in real-time.
+Our goal was to create a speech-to-speech translation model that translates English speech to Hindi speech.

 ### Problem Statement:

-Problem Statement 3: Develop a real-time speech-to-speech translation model for translating English speech to Hindi speech without using an intermediate text representation.
+Problem Statement 3: Develop a speech-to-speech translation model for translating English speech to Hindi speech without using an intermediate text representation.

 ## Project Description

 Our solution leverages deep learning techniques to perform direct translation from English speech to Hindi speech, eliminating the need for text representation in between.
-This allows for more efficient and seamless translation in real-time scenarios.
+This allows for more efficient and seamless translation in many scenarios.

 ### Key Features:

-- Real-time translation from English to Hindi speech.
+- Speech-to-speech translation from English to Hindi speech.
 - No intermediate text representation, ensuring faster translation.
 - Developed using deep learning techniques.
 - Utilizes cutting-edge speech processing algorithms.